John Holt (American educator): The Underachieving School (1969), What Do I Do Monday? (1970)

+Escape from Childhood (1974)

-Holt then wrote Escape from Childhood: The Needs and Rights of Children (1974), in which he claimed that children should have independence including the right to work for money, receive fair and equal treatment, the right to vote, and even the right to choose new parents.
+Holt then wrote Escape from Childhood: The Needs and Rights of Children (1974), in which he claimed that children should have independence including the right to work for money, receive fair and equal treatment, the right to vote and the right to choose new parents.
+The book effectively argued that children, "regardless of age", should have all the rights that an adult can enjoy.
+In the final chapter, he wrote that "all people, including young people, should have the right to control their own private sex lives and acts".
 At the time, his notions of children having so many rights and responsibilities was not very popular, but since then the court systems have seen more and more cases of children attempting to realise many of Holt's suggestions, such as choosing their legal guardian.

+Instead of Education (1976)

 Although many of Holt's previous works had discussed the needed reform and failure of the traditional school system, his seventh book, Instead of Education: Ways to Help People do Better (1976), focused more on his encouragement that parents find legal ways to remove their children from compulsory schools.
 Specifically, he referred to an Underground Railroad in which schoolchildren could escape the failing school systems of which he had been so critical.
 The book caused a number of parents to reach out to him regarding their own homeschooling of their children.
 This correspondence grew so much that he decided to start a newsletter for homeschooling parents.
 In 1977 Growing Without Schooling was developed and distributed.
 It is thought that this newsletter is the first published periodical regarding homeschooling in the United States.

+Never Too Late (1978)

 Holt's focus began to switch from critiquing school systems and writing from afar to speaking engagements and educating adults on how they can teach their children while learning themselves.
 His next book, Never Too Late: My Musical Autobiography (1978), focused on showing adults that they were not too old to learn new things.
 This was translated into ways in which parents who had no experience in education could learn to teach their children on their own in a homeschooling setting.

+Teach Your Own (1981)

 In 1981, the first edition of Holt's most noteworthy book on unschooling, Teach Your Own: The John Holt Manual on Homeschooling, was published.
 This book, as noted in the first lines of the introduction, is "about ways we can teach children, or rather, allow them to learn, outside of schools—at home, or in whatever other places and situations (and the more the better) we can make available to them.
 It is in part an argument in favor of doing it, in part a report of the people who are doing it, and in part a manual of action for people who want to do it."
 This manual has since been revised by Holt follower and homeschooling parent Patrick Farenga, and is still distributed today.